 At Kitashinchi Station transfer to the JR Tozai Line which runs from Kyobashi Station, east-west through central Osaka and onward to Amagasaki Station in Hyogo Prefecture.

 Yodoyabashi is the closest station to Osaka City Hall.
 Here you can transfer to the Keihan Main Line which connects Yodoyabashi with Sanjo Station in Kyoto.
+Aqua-Liner Osaka river cruise Yodoyabashi Pier is located near the station.
 You can download an English map of Yodoyabashi Station at the Keihan Railways website.

 Transfer here to Osaka Municipal Subway’s Chuo Line and Yotsubashi Line.